 The online personality questionnaires measures the degree of fit between the candidate’s values and motivations vs the company culture and values.
 The results of the personality questionnaire feed directly into subsequent second-round assessments by providing interview questions tailored for each candidate and a full values-based profile.

 Throughout the development process the British Gas recruiters sent regular updates to ensure that the buzz and excitement was maintained within the business.

-When the new values-based approach went live in February 2007, the first noticeable change was a dramatic reduction in the time associated with managing the increased application volumes.
+When the new values-based approach went live, the first noticeable change was a dramatic reduction in the time associated with managing the increased application volumes.